masukomi/private_comments/README.md

 ## Creating An Editor Plugin
 There's not a lot to creating an editor plugin, and the Example Client (see below) can be used to rapidly bootstrap the process.
 Under the covers it implements all the steps in the diagram below.
 The [Vim plugin](https://github.com/masukomi/vim_private_comments/) is an example of quickly bootstrapping a plugin.
+The [Emacs plugin](https://github.com/masukomi/private-comments-mode#readme) speaks directly to the local server, which makes it dramatically easier to inline the comments.

 Please contact [me](https://masukomi.org) if you'd like help creating a plugin for your favorite editor.